Writing good image alt text

 Using captions with images

-A caption is text shown with an image, usually below or above it.
+A caption is text shown with an image.
+It explains why the image matters to the content.
+It appears usually below or above the image.
 Screen readers often announce it with the image.

 Captions do not replace alt text.
 Screen readers use captions and alt text for different purposes.
 They should support each other, not repeat the same information.

-Captions can help explain to everyone why an image matters to the content.
-Alt text explains what matters about the image for that page.
+Captions can help explain to everyone who sees the image why it matters.
+Alt text explains what matters about the image in this context.

 Alt text should make sense on its own, without relying on a caption.